 The manner in which the new school year will start in August and the scheduling of particular events remains unknown for now.
 We will keep you apprised of the status of these various options throughout the summer and will do our best to address the needs of our community within the parameters we will be required to follow as a school district.
 We will also make every effort to consider the medical and social-emotional impact of COVID-19 on children as we make decisions.

-We offer various ideas for helping parents and students on our Parent Resource page.
+We offer various ideas for filling time during summer break on our Summer Activities Page and for helping parents and students deal with COVID-19 at home on our Parent Resource page.
 Find more free or temporarily free learning resources for teachers and parents to support student learning while Illinois’ schools are closed (from the Illinois State Board of Education).
 Information on finding low-cost internet connectivity for those who qualify is listed at the bottom of this page.

 Keeping kids healthy when school is closed: The Centers for Disease Control (CDC) offers tips on protecting children from getting sick.